VJAI/http-supervisor/README.md

 ## Install

 Currently it's available in `npm`.
-There are plans to make it available as a browser addon.
+I've also created a chrome addon and it's currently in pending review state meanwhile you can locally install the "addon" folder in the repo to chrome extensions [which is quite easy](https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system) :)

 ```shell
 npm i http-supervisor --save-dev